BMW motorcycle /5 and later clutch information

 The /2 clutch lever pull was always easy.
 The /5 was a bit heavier, but in 74, the new /6 clutch lever pull was excessive.
 Several modifications to the clutch pull mechanism have been devised.
 Google will help you find current mods for the /6 excessive clutch lever pull.

 We all know that “There is no free lunch.”
 So, what is gained and what is lost?
 The “pull” required after this modification is reduced to about 1/2.
 That is good.
-The actual amount of travel down at the transmission is reduced by the same 1/2.
+The amount of travel down at the transmission is reduced by 1/2.
 That is bad.
 The fact is that the original design has more travel than needed.
-Losing 1/2 isn’t important, but it is more important to keep it in perfect adjustment.
+Losing 1/2 isn’t important, but keeping it in perfect adjustment is more important.
 The free play at the lever must never exceed the specified amount.
 At the far end of the lever, it should not move more than 1/4″ (6 mm) before the play is gone.
 The play will change from the time it is stone cold to really hot.
 In both cases, it must have some free play, or you risk burning up the clutch.